PeterBassett/Raytracer/README.md

 * Multi Axis SAH Split Criteria

 Recent improvements

 Multi axis SAH construction for my AABB BVH.
 Fixed Texture UV coordinate calculation.
 I had them each mirrored.
 Changed the lighting design to add more complex lighting.
 I'll have to change the file format to accomodate this more effectively.

 Still to come

-I will also change the transformation capabilities of the primitives and lights so they all take a Transform object instead of explicit positions, rotations etc. Then comes bump mapping, area lights and a path tracer implementation.
+I will also change the transformation capabilities of the primitives and lights so they all take a Transform object instead of explicit positions, rotations etc. The new file format can then have several method of producing a Transform.
+Explicit translations and rotations, lookat matricies, axis angles etc and they could all be used where ever appropriate.

+Then comes bump mapping, area lights and a path tracer implementation.

 Examples

 * Refraction needs some work in this one
 ![Flawed refraction](/OutputImages/RefractiveSphere.jpg?raw=true)
 * Reflective sphere and cubemap